redbeakstudio/quartermoonnights/data/2020/00-template-en-us/Scheduling.md

 We also include moon names, seasonal holidays and other calendar events.
 Many holidays were originally tied to lunar or agricultural calendars & have rich stories.
 Holidays, calendar systems and reconnecting with heritage can inform our creative work.

 ### Google Calendar & .ics
-At the beginning of each cycle, we make a sharable calendar with the dates & also add any special holidays from anyone participating.
+At the beginning of each cycle, we make or update a sharable calendar with the dates & also add any special holidays from anyone participating.
 We can make an .ics file too, if that's helpful.